-If applicable, enter any medical or physical limitations that the parent or legal guardian has that would prevent him from participating in the child's care to the fullest extent possible.
+If applicable, enter any medical or physical limitations that the parent or legal guardian has that prevents participation in the child's care to the fullest extent possible.

 ITEM 27 - NUMBER OF OTHER CHILDREN IN THE HOME

 Enter the number of children who live in the same place of residence as the residence.